AyrA/CommandoCheatTool/docs/Levels.md

 ### Secrets

 At the bridge, walk left towards the barbed wire to fall through the ground.
-You can visit the area under the bridge, but you cannot escape, and nothing is here.
+You can visit the area under the bridge, but you cannot leave it without the jetpack, and nothing is here.
 This is likely an incomplete secret.

 After the bridge eventually comes a small hill with a few bits of barbed wire on the left of it.